 The collar also features removable contact points in different sizes, allowing you to choose the most appropriate size for your dog.
 While the range of this collar is half of our first pick, this one does offer a lot more in the way of customization, so if you don’t really require a 2 mile range, then this might be a better pick for you.

-This company prides themselves on making some of the most humane shock collars on the market.
+This company also prides themselves on making some of the most humane shock collars on the market.
 This is because they use a more “blunt” feeling than the sharp stimulation of traditional collars.
 Using this method is less stressful for your dog, but it still gets the point across, and that makes this the best shock collars for Pitbulls where a gentle reminder is all that’s needed, rather than stronger and more aggressive force.

 This model is however created to be especially effective on stubborn dogs.
-They also offer a bunch of customizable accessories including stainless contacts, titanium contacts, different collars and the collar also comes with a tracking light.
+They also offer a bunch of customizable accessories including stainless contacts, titanium contacts, and different collars.
+This collar model also comes with a tracking light.
 This makes it one of the best e collars for Pitbulls who are escape artists.

 The BOSS 800 is also super durable, it can be submerged up to a whopping 500 feet, and the remote floats so that it’s harder to lose it.
 However, the manufacturer doesn’t seem to mention how long it can be submerged for, which is often an important factor in waterproofing.